JulianDinsdale/Kookaberry-API/docs/source/display.rst

 Description

 The Display is based on the SH1106.
-Monotone , Cyan, x = 0to 127, y= 0 to 63
+Monotone , Cyan, x = 0 to 127, y= 0 to 63
-Specification

 display.init_display()